anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 ## 2. Querying the Palm network’s Subgraphs

-The Graph is an implementation of [GraphQL](https://graphql.org/learn/), If you are familiar with graphql, you should be comfortable querying The Graph, just make sure to learn the specifics of [The Graph’s API](https://thegraph.com/docs/en/developer/graphql-api/).
+The Graph provides a GraphQL API [GraphQL](https://graphql.org/learn/).
+If you are familiar with graphql, you should be comfortable querying The Graph, just make sure to learn the specifics of [The Graph’s API](https://thegraph.com/docs/en/developer/graphql-api/).

 If you haven’t used GraphQL before, https://graphql.org and [howtographql.com](https://www.howtographql.com/) can be good places to start.